celestiaorg/networks/celestia-node.md

 ```
 Now, the Celestia full node will start syncing headers and storing blocks from Celestia application.

 > Note: At startup, we can see the `multiaddress` from Celestia full node.
-This is <b>needed for future light client</b> connections and communication between Celestia full nodes
+This is <b>needed for future Light Node</b> connections and communication between Celestia full nodes

 Example:
 ```sh
 /ip4/46.101.22.123/tcp/2121/p2p/12D3KooWD5wCBJXKQuDjhXFjTFMrZoysGVLtVht5hMoVbSLCbV22
 ```

-## Light Client Configuration
+## Light Node Configuration

-> Caveat: You don't need to run the light client on the same machine where Celestia full node is running
+> Caveat: You don't need to run the Light Node on the same machine where Celestia full node is running

 ### Getting trusted hash
-You need to have the trusted hash in order to initialize the light client
+You need to have the trusted hash in order to initialize the Light Node
 In order to know the hash, you need to query the celestia-app:

 > Note: It is highly encouraged to run your own non-validating `celestia-app` node to get this trusted hash.
-However, you can ask for or take this hash from the discord/explorer if you want to just explore how easy it is to run the Celestia light client
+However, you can ask for or take this hash from the discord/explorer if you want to just explore how easy it is to run the Celestia Light Node
 ```sh
 curl -s http://<ip_address>:26657/block?height=1 | grep -A1 block_id | grep hash
 ```

-### Running Light Client
+### Running Light Node
-> Note: If you want to run the light client only, then you can ask someone from the discord to send you the `multiaddress` from the Celestia full node to connect to
+> Note: If you want to run the Light Node only, then you can ask someone from the discord to send you the `multiaddress` from the Celestia full node to connect to

-To start the light client, we need to know 2 variables:
+To start the Light Node, we need to know 2 variables:
 - Trusted peer’s multi address to connect to (a Celestia full node is the case here)
 - Trusted block hash from celestia-app

-1. Initialize the light client
+1. Initialize the Light Node

 ```sh
 celestia full init --headers.trusted-peer <full_node_multiaddress> --headers.trusted-hash <hash_from_celestia_app>